Arjun Mani

 [Paper] / [IEEE page]

-Pioneered a deep learning-aided image segmentation approach which improved over state-of-the-art techniques, and achieved ~10% accuracy gains on MRI and CT lesion datasets.
+We develop a deep learning-aided apprach for medical image segmentatiom, which significantly improved segmentation compared to previous state-of-the-art methods on MRI and CT lesion datasets.

 This website template owes thanks to Sharon Zhang.